InterNACHI® Code of Ethics

 - The InterNACHI® member shall not discriminate in any business activities on the basis of age, race, color, religion, gender, national origin, familial status, sexual orientation, or handicap, and shall comply with all federal, state and local laws concerning discrimination.

-- The InterNACHI® member shall be truthful regarding his/her services and qualifications.
+- The InterNACHI® member shall be truthful regarding the member's services and qualifications.